Lynk4/Project-C2/Telegram C2/README.md

 ### On telegram bot

-Will get a notification on telegram bot.
+#### 📩 You will receive a notification on the Telegram bot once started

 ----